 the Legal Disparities and Equity Service Program for the Fall 2023 semester.
 Read

 below to find out more about this Experiential Learning opportunity.

 The concept of equality before the law is fundamental to constitutional system of governance across the world.
 In the United States, the Fourteenth Amendment enshrined the Equal Protection Clause into law.
 Has formal equality created a just and equitable society?
 Does it even exist in practice, or does it remain an ideal?
 What can we do to change things?

 The Legal Disparities and Equity Service Program will give participants the perspective and introductory experience to explore such complex questions.
 Participants attend a series of presentations from academic and legal experts.
-This year’s presentations will focus on: Immigration law, prison abolition efforts, transgender youth and the law, women’s rights and technology laws, and Native American legal issues.
+This year’s presentations will focus on: International Law and Human Rights.
+Mental Health Law, Social Justice Lawyering, Race and Law, and Prison Abolition and Reform.
 Participants will simultaneously complete volunteer work with underserved or vulnerable populations to earn the Experiential Learning credit.

 This certificate program is open to all UGA undergraduate students.

 You will receive Experiential Learning credit upon successful completion of all the requirements outlined below.
 Completion of this program will not appear on your University of Georgia transcript.
 You can include your experience on a resume or in your personal statement.